 These loans and grants enable very low-income rural homeowners to remove health and safety hazards from their homes, to improve or modernize them and to make them accessible for people with disabilities.

 Benefit: Rural Development can make 20-year home repair loans of up to $20,000 at a fixed rate of one percent.
-Grants are available for homeowners age 62 and older who cannot afford to repay a loan at a 1% interest rate.
+Grants are available for homeowners age 62 and older who cannot afford to repay a loan.
 These home repair grants of up to $7,500 may be used to address health and safety problems with their homes, such as a leaking roof or damaged sewer line.
 These grants can also help seniors make their homes more accessible, by paying for installation of ramps, hand rails and other home modifications.
 For projects costing more than $7,500, seniors may apply for a loan-grant combination.

 Loan Term: 20 years